 Fabio Luisi

 The conductor’s previous appointments include General Music Director of the Zurich Opera and Philharmonia Zurich; Principal Conductor of New York’s Metropolitan Opera; Chief Conductor of the Vienna Symphony; General Music Director of Dresden’s Staatskapelle and Sächsische Staatsoper; Artistic Director of the Leipzig Mitteldeutscher Rundfunk; Music Director of the Orchestre de la Suisse Romande; Chief Conductor of Vienna’s Tonkünstler-Orchester; and Artistic Director of the Graz Symphony.
-He makes frequent guest appearances with the Bavarian Radio Symphony, Berlin Philharmonic, Boston Symphony, Chicago Symphony, China NCPA Orchestra, Cleveland Orchestra, Czech Philharmonic, La Scala Orchestra, London Symphony Orchestra, Munich Philharmonic, Orchestre de Paris, Philadelphia Orchestra, Royal Concertgebouw Orchestra, Saito Kinen Orchestra, San Francisco Symphony, and Vienna Philharmonic, as well as leading productions at the Bavarian State Opera, Berlin State Opera, Bregenz Festival, Deutsche Oper Berlin, La Scala, Salzburg Festival, and Vienna State Opera.
+He makes frequent guest appearances with the Bavarian Radio Symphony, Berlin Philharmonic, Boston Symphony, Chicago Symphony, China NCPA Orchestra, Cleveland Orchestra, Czech Philharmonic, La Scala Orchestra, London Symphony Orchestra, Munich Philharmonic, Orchestre de Paris, Philadelphia Orchestra, Royal Concertgebouw Orchestra, Saito Kinen Orchestra, San Francisco Symphony, and Vienna Philharmonic, as well as leading productions at the Bavarian State Opera, Berlin State Opera, Bregenz Festival, Deutsche Oper Berlin, Dutch National Opera, La Scala, Salzburg Festival, and Vienna State Opera.

 Luisi has amassed a sizeable and distinguished discography.
-Recorded with the Danish National Symphony Orchestra for Deutsche Grammophon, his complete Nielsen symphonic cycle was recognized with both Limelight and Abbiati Awards for Best Orchestral Recording of 2023.
+Recorded with the DNSO for Deutsche Grammophon, his complete Nielsen symphonic cycle was recognized with both Limelight and Abbiati Awards for Best Orchestral Recording of 2023.
 His account of the composer’s Fourth and Fifth Symphonies was named 2023 Recording of the Year by Gramophone, which featured all three volumes in its list of the top 20 Nielsen recordings of all time.
-Luisi and the Danish National Symphony subsequently released a complementary recording of Nielsen’s concertos for violin, flute, and clarinet.
+Luisi and the DNSO have subsequently released a complementary recording of Nielsen’s concertos, a Scriabin collection, and a recording of Verklärte Nacht to launch their forthcoming complete Schoenberg orchestral set.

 The conductor previously received a Grammy Award for his leadership of the last two operas of Wagner’s Der Ring des Nibelungen, when Deutsche Grammophon’s DVD release of the full cycle, recorded live at the Metropolitan Opera, was named Best Opera Recording of 2012.
 His output also includes operas by Salieri, Verdi, and Bellini; orchestral works by Berlioz, Wagner, Verdi, Rachmaninov, and Bruckner with the Philharmonia Zurich; symphonies by Schumann, Brahms, Liszt, Respighi, Honegger, and Austria’s Franz Schmidt; and award-winning recordings for Sony Classical with the Staatskapelle Dresden.